py5coding/py5book/integrations/cairo.md

 # SVG Images and Cairo

-[Cairo](https://www.cairographics.org/) is a widely used graphics library for working with SVG images.
+[Cairo](https://www.cairographics.org/) is a widely used graphics library for working with SVG (Scalable Vector Graphics) images.
 Cairo is written in C but there are several Python libraries available to make it accessible to py5.

 Converting SVG Images to Py5Image objects with Cairo and [](/reference/sketch_convert_shape) is useful to py5 users that want to use SVG